 On June 12, 2009, President Obama signed a memorandum establishing the Interagency Ocean Policy Task Force, led by the White House Council on Environmental Quality.
 Then, on July 19, 2010, this task force released a set of final recommendations that set a new direction for improved stewardship of the ocean, our coasts, and the Great Lakes.

 To translate the set of final recommendations into on-the-ground actions for the benefit of the American people, the National Ocean Council released the final implementation plan on April 16, 2013.
 The implementation plan focuses on improving coordination to speed federal permitting decisions and better manage the ocean, coastal, and Great Lakes resources that drive so much of our economy.
 The plan also seeks to develop and disseminate sound scientific information that local communities, industries, and decision-makers can use.
 In all these goals, effective collaboration with state, tribal, and local partners, as well as marine industries and other stakeholders, is essential.
-These documents are available on the National Ocean Council’s website.

 The purpose of this website is to provide users with marine planning information, including national-level policies and NOAA’s prominent role in this activity.
 Of equal importance is the goal to help managers and policy makers, and all others who use and appreciate the ocean, understand the concept of marine planning and advance its implementation regionally in real-world settings.